Republican Louie Gohmert Tests Positive For COVID-19 One Day After Walking Behind William Barr Without Mask

 The report noted that Gohmert is among a group of lawmakers, mostly Republicans, who have refused to wear facial coverings while working in the U.S. Capitol.
-Gohmert had previously said that because he is given coronavirus tests, he would not be wearing a mask, adding that he would take precautions if he ever were to come down with the virus.
+Gohmert previously said that because he is given tests for the virus, he would not be wearing a mask, adding that he would take precautions if he did get infected.

 “[I]f I get it, you’ll never see me without a mask,” he told CNN in an interview last month, via Politico.

-A number of people close to Trump have been found to be positive for the coronavirus, including a number of White House staffers and other lawmakers he has been in close contact with since the start of the outbreak.
+A number of people close to Trump have had positive tests for the novel coronavirus, including several White House staffers and other lawmakers he has been in close contact with since the start of the outbreak.
 As The Inquisitr reported, the White House had to close down two food outlets in its cafeteria after a food service worker was found to have COVID-19.

 “When individuals refuse to take the necessary precautions it puts everyone at risk,” he tweeted.
 “I’ve regularly instructed all Members to wear their masks and hope this is a lesson by all my colleagues.”